 – Earned leave days are about 4 times that of casual leave (probably because North America does not offer this leave type).

 – Compensatory off has about 30% of leave applications but includes only 15% of leave days.

 – 10% of all leave is unpaid leave.

 – Medical/Sick leave has about 10% of applications and about 10% of all the leave days.

 This again tells us that an online leave management tool can help in significant reduction of HR workload.

 Stay tuned in for our next blog where we share answers to the questions above.
-Simply Subscribe our blog in the right sidebar and we e-mail you when we publish the next one.
 And trust us, this is a long series of very interesting data-driven articles that share insights from our 10 years of experience managing HR across the world.